Akright Projects Limited

 Akright Projects Limited (APL) is a privately owned real estate development company in Uganda.
-It is a leading property development company in the country.
 APL is the largest indigenous property development company in Uganda.

 History

 In 1990, Anatoli Kamugisha founded his first company Kanoblic Group Limited, a real estate construction business.
 He borrowed money from friends to register his business.
 He won construction contracts from several reputable firms, including Sugar Corporation of Uganda Limited and the Norwegian Forestry Society.
 In 1999, he closed down Kanoblic and started Akright Projects Limited, a company that plans, designs, and constructs organized residential communities (satellite cities) in or near urban centers in Uganda, as an alternative to the mushrooming slum problem in Uganda's cities and towns.
 The shares of stock of Akright are owned by Kamugisha and members of his family.
 The majority of senior managers in the company are also family members.

 Kakungulu Housing Estate

 In 2002, Akright acquired 2 mi2 of land from the descendants of Prince Badru Kakungulu for the development of the company's largest planned housing estate in the country to-date, Akright Kakungulu Housing Estate.
 It is located at Bwebajja, approximately 18 km, by road south-west of Kampala, Uganda's capital, along Kampala-Entebbe road.